cr0hn/OMSTD/README.rst

 It would be advisable for the reader to read carefully *Getting started* section, from the documentation, it will help you to understand this guide.

-Languajes
+Languages
 ---------

 Currently OMSTD is written in **Spanish** only.

 **Help to translate it.**

-Colaborate
+Collaborate
 ----------

-Collaboration are wellcome!
+Collaboration are welcome!
 You can collaborate:

 + Mailing me :cr0hn<<--AT-->>.cr0hn.com.
-+ Ussing github issues.
++ Using github issues.
 + Forking project and send me patches.